 An economic downturn ensued, made worse by the loss of southern markets.
 Nearly 6,000 businesses failed this year, and an article in the New York Tribune stated, “Never before perhaps in the history of this country has such a feeling of uncertainty, of alternate hope and fear, prevailed in the business community.”

 Federal defeats earlier this year, along with General-in-Chief George B. McClellan’s seeming reluctance to invade the Confederacy, had also shaken public confidence in financial stability.
-And when news of the Trent affair reached the U.S. on December 16, a panic occurred among the exchanges.
+And when news of British reaction to the Trent affair reached the U.S. on December 16, a panic occurred among the exchanges.
 New York banks experienced a run during which $17 million was withdrawn in three weeks.
 All of this threatened to deflate the value of paper money.

 After the New York banks voted 25 to 15 to suspend specie payments, banks throughout the North followed suit, except those in Ohio, Kentucky, and Indiana.
 In all but those three states, people could only pay their debts by check or paper money (i.e., treasury or bank notes).
 This made it extremely difficult for the Federal government to pay its skyrocketing number of contractors, employees, and soldiers.
-This in turn made it difficult to obtain loans to continue paying for the war.
+This in turn made it difficult to obtain loans to continue to pay for the war.

 The suspension meant that new financial measures needed to be enacted.
 In his annual report to Congress, Chase proposed creating a national bank system in which banks would receive membership by buying government bonds.
 The bonds would then be used to back the issuance of a new form of paper money.
 Congressional debate on this proposal continued into the next year.

 - Jackson, Donald Dale, Twenty Million Yankees: The Northern Home Front.
 Alexandria, Va.: Time-Life Books, 1983.